Phileosopher/commonplace/spiritual-gifts.md

 - God designed our motivations from our birth to build up and ultimately [strengthen](power.md) Church members.
 - Motivational gifts show the Holy Spirit's continuous, persistent drive through our [personalities](personality.md).
 - The gifts usually start with simple [desires](purpose.md), but create supernatural results.

-While there are a few staple gifts articulated below (e.g., teaching, prophecy), that's *not* all the motivational gifts.

-- Generally, God can use talent in any capacity He wants, in any season He wants.
-- For example, God may gift someone with a tremendous ability to operate a vehicle for a long time, file paperwork, clean a room, or operate a computer.
-- In other words, the following gifts are a great starting point, but do *not* limit God in what He can do with someone!

 ## Motivational gifts come directly from our personalities